-Every time we use the internet it causes atmospheric harm and while we remain blissfully unaware of the problem we will continue to use search engines, send tweets and emails.
+Every time we use the internet it causes atmospheric harm and while we remain blissfully unaware of the problem we will continue to use search engines, and send tweets and emails.

-This Following infographic shows what some of the big online companies, such as Amazon and Google, are doing to counteract the problems caused by our digital age.
+The following infographic shows what some of the big online companies, such as Amazon and Google, are doing to counteract the problems caused by our digital age.
 It may just be the source of information you need to change your digital habits and help lower your own personal carbon footprint.

 use these 10 methods to reduce carbon emissions:

 They’re the words teachers recite to kids from a young age, but they still ring true decades later.
 Reducing, reusing and recycling is an effective way to combat business emissions.
 These actions decrease the number of products your company uses and, with them, your carbon footprint.
 They form the basis for how you can create a more sustainable workplace.

 When becoming more sustainable, your company should focus on replacing outdated products, like appliances, with Energy Star-approved variants.